-After letting the morally challenging questions swim around my brain for a short time, I stopped overthinking.
-I quickly remembered why I was motivated to write this article.
+After letting these challenging questions swim around my brain, I stopped overthinking.
+I quickly remembered what motivated me to write this article.
 My blood boils every time I think about all of the toxic crap that the food industry exposes us to and feeds our children.
 So much of it has serious health consequences, especially when it is gobbled up is mass amounts, which is often the case during the period between Halloween and Easter.
-Then I thought about the stresses families with children with food allergies or illnesses have – and how hard holidays like Halloween can be…
+Then I thought about the stresses families with children with food allergies or illnesses have - and how hard holidays like Halloween can be...

 What about restricting the amount of candy our kids consume?

-Sure, as adults and parents we can set limits on things like candy consumption – and that’s all good… but it can be a relentless battle.
+Sure, as adults and parents we can set limits on things like candy consumption - and that's all good... but it can be a relentless battle.
 As our kids get older, we are around them less and less, and not always in control of what they are eating.
 This is especially true for the times when they are at school or out with friends.
 We can educate and teach them healthy habits by being good role models.
-We can also tell them how much candy they can eat, but again, it’s a tough fight to combat, especially during holidays like Halloween.
+We can also tell them how much candy they can eat, but that can get combative.
 Setting limits may:

-a) make our kids and others see us as “that ridiculous, unfair parent on the block” (not always a bad thing).
+- Cause us to be seen as "those ridiculous, unfair parents on the block" (not always a bad thing).

-b) cause kids to hoard, hide and squirrel away piles of candy – to be eaten when parents aren’t looking.
-This sometimes creates anxiety, lying and whacky food-related baggage among the kids.
-(To avoid this, many psychologists recommend letting your kids be in charge of when and how much candy they eat.)
+- Encourage our kids to hoard, hide and squirrel away piles of candy - to be eaten when parents aren't looking.
+This sometimes creates anxiety, lying and whacky food-related baggage among chrildren.
+(To avoid this, many psychologists recommend letting your kids be in charge of when and how much candy they eat - eek.)

-Making the transition from handing out candy to passing out non-food treats
+Making the transition from candy to non-food treats

 If you decide to be a non-candy household this year - and you want to participate in trick-or-treating, how do you make this transition?
 Here are a couple ideas: